Bengal Sultanate conquest of Orissa: Prelude

 Ibrahim Shah Suri, defeated by Adil Shah Suri due to his rebellion against the Sur dynasty, sought refuge in Bengal.
 However, Sulaiman Karrani, the Karrani ruler of Bengal, attempted to detain Ibrahim Khan Suri.
-Recognizing the danger, Ibrahim Khan Suri appealed to Mukunda Deva, the ruler of Odisha, for shelter and assistance.
+Recognizing the danger, Ibrahim Khan Suri appealed to Mukunda Deva, the ruler of Odisha, for shelter and assistance in 1559 AD.
 Mukunda Deva, of Chalukya descent, ascended to the throne by ousting Raghuram Raya Chotaraya, the Bhoi ruler of Odisha.

-Responding to Ibrahim's plea, Mukunda Deva not only offered refuge but also granted him land as a mark of honor.
+Responding to Ibrahim's plea, Mukunda Deva not only offered refuge but also granted him land as a mark of honour.
 Mukunda Deva firmly rejected surrendering Ibrahim to the Karranis, sparking animosity from Sulaiman, the ruler of Bengal.

 Involvement of the Mughals

 By this time, the Mughal Empire, led by Humayun, achieved victory over Sikander Shah Suri at the Battle of Sirhind, successfully reinstating Mughal rule over India.
 This triumph marked the recovery of territories that had previously been lost to Sher Shah Suri.
 One year following the Battle of Sirhind, Humayun died, leading to Akbar ascending to the throne of the Mughal Empire.

+In 1565 Mukunda Dev received embassy from Akbar.
 Recognizing tensions between the Bengalis and the Odias, Akbar, with the aim of annexing Bengal into the Mughal Empire, chose to support the Odias.
 Establishing diplomatic ties with Mukunda Deva, he forged an alliance.
 Akbar dispatched Hasan Khan Khajanchi and Bhatta Mahapatra, an Odiya musician from the Mughal Court, as envoys to Mukunda Deva's court.
 Their mission was to secure support in case of a conflict with the Sultan of Bengal.
+He sworn allegiance to Akbar and promised to send Ibrahim to invade Bengal if Sulaiman Karrani revolts against the Mughals.

 The envoys spent four months at Mukunda Deva's court and returned with valuable gifts and elephants.
 Simultaneously, Mukunda Deva's ambassador, Parmanand, accompanied them to the Imperial Court.
-This diplomatic maneuvering marked the beginning of an alliance between Akbar and Mukunda Deva.
+This diplomatic manoeuvring marked the beginning of an alliance between Akbar and Mukunda Deva.

 Mukunda Deva's alliance with the Mughals heightened the animosity between him and Sulaiman, prompting the latter to launch a campaign against the Chalukyas.
 Concurrently, Mukunda Deva seized a portion of Karrani territory, provoking swift retaliation.